Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 **NB.
 At this point, I also played around with creating a board class**.

-An issue was that player moves were marked on the board and saved.
+An issue was that player moves were marked on the board.
 As the game progressed, previous moves marked with a `XX` obscured the square numbers as the grid was being updated.

 I when wrong here by drawing a board which saved/included a players previous position.
-Really I should have drawn the same generic board and used a separate `method` associated with the Board class to identify a players position.
+Really I should have drawn the same generic board and used a separate `method` within the Board class to identify a players position.
 Lesson learned.

 Prior to this revelation I did the following: